Life isn’t fair. But you can be (and win). It takes 2 minutes

 76 Albert Road | Woodstock | Cape Town | +27 (0)73 904 6688

-Best for: Under-valued furniture and antiques; there’s major finds to be had, but you’ll have to sift through lots of rubble
+Best for: Under-valued furniture and antiques; there are major finds to be had, but you’ll have to sift through lots of rubble

 Price range: Items range from dirt cheap to affordable.